albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 pm2 start npm --name hubs_server -- run prod
 ```

-do that too to dialog, hubs admin
+do that also to dialog, hubs admin

 **Spoke**